TOD-theses/traces_analyzer/docs/metadata_extraction.md

 }
 ```

-The analyzers are built in a way, that they don't need access to the whole trace at once.
-This would allow to analyze the traces on the go, without loading all of them into the memory at the same time.
-However, currently it loads everything into the memory and the performance and memory did not cause issues.

 ### Map each JSON to a `TraceEvent`

 This step simply maps a trace event from JSON to a python class (`TraceEvent`).